 - “I was able to see the cost and energy consumption of appliances I regularly use.
 For example, I now only fill the kettle with as much water as I need, as I hadn't realised how much it costs to boil water for tea.”- Home Energy Saving Kit user

 The Home Energy Saving Kit is now available to borrow from all Dublin City Council, Fingal and dlr Libraries, from a selection of South Dublin, Kildare, Kilkenny and Wexford Libraries, and from all libraries in Roscommon, Leitrim and Cork City.
-The kits were recently launched in eight new regions throughout Ireland including Carlow, Meath, Westmeath, Monaghan, Louth, Waterford, Wicklow and Galway.
+The kits were recently launched in nine new regions throughout Ireland including Carlow, Galway, Meath, Westmeath, Monaghan, Louth, Waterford, Wicklow and Sligo.
 To find your closest toolkit and to start saving energy in your home, check out our Home Energy Saving Kit map.

 To learn more about what you can find in the Home Energy Saving Kit, hover over the blue stars below to identify the tools.